ryrob30/mobile-services.en/help/universal-windows/migration-v3.md

 # Migrate to the 4.x SDKs{#migrate-to-x}

-This section describes how to migrate from the 3.x version of a previous Windows mobile SDK to the Universal Windows Platform 4.x SDK for Experience Cloud Solutions.
+This section describes how to migrate from the 3.x version of the Windows mobile SDK to the Universal Windows Platform 4.x SDK for Experience Cloud Solutions.

- With the move to version 4.x, all functionality is now accessible through static methods, so no more keeping track of your own objects.
+ With the move to version 4.x, all functionality is now accessible through static methods.
+You no longer need to keep track of your own objects.

 The following sections walk you through migrating from version 3.x to version 4.x.

 ## Remove unused properties {#section_145222EAA20F4CC2977DD883FDDBBFC5}

-You probably noticed a new [!DNL ADBMobileConfig.json] file included with your download.
+You probably noticed a new ADBMobileConfig.json file included with your download.
 This file contains application-specific, global settings, and replaces most of the configuration variables that were used in previous versions.

-Here is an example of an [!DNL ADBMobileConfig.json] file:
+Here is an example of an ADBMobileConfig.json file:

 ```js
 {